yardnsm/blox-zsh-theme/README.md

 ## Install

-This theme was tested on all the following methods, but it should be compatible with almost every zsh framework / plugin manager / whatever.
+This theme was tested on all the following methods, but it should be compatible with almost every zsh framework / plugin manager.

 ### For antigen users